Webull vs TradeZero in 2026

 Day Trading

-Level II Quotes: Available at both brokerage firms.
+Level II Quotes: Available at both firms.

 Winner: TradeZero